wwddddnnn/CSC207-API/README.md

 Our application will be a platform where users can search and save recipes, and make customized meal plans as well as shopping lists.
 Features include:

-- a fridge template for users to write the ingredients they have at home
+- being able to write the ingredients users have at home with a fridge template

 - being able to search for recipes from the database, with filters such as
   - Type of cuisine